Suspension or Dismissal

 Reinstatement of a suspended student is always subject to probationary status.
 In the event a student is reinstated, it is important for the student and faculty advisor or program director to review and assess the student’s progress.

-A student who has been reinstated following academic suspension must achieve satisfactory academic standing, as stated under Section 14.21.
+A student who has been reinstated following academic suspension must achieve satisfactory academic standing.